2 0 2 6 A A P C O N F E R E N C E

 Executive Principal | Instructional Leader | Leadership Coach

-Currently serving as Executive Principal of Park Ridge State High School, one of Queensland's largest and fastest-growing secondary schools, Sharon is recognised for her work in instructional leadership, curriculum innovation, school improvement, and building high-performance cultures in complex educational settings under her leadership.
-Winner of 2024 Department of Education Showcase Award and nominated in the top 8 across Australia for Principal of the Year and School of the Year 2026 in the Australia Educator Awards.
+Sharon is an Executive principal, leadership coach, and former corporate executive, recognised for her work in instructional leadership, curriculum innovation, school improvement, and building high-performance cultures in complex educational settings.
+Winner of 2024 Department of Education Showcase Award.
 Park Ridge State High School has become a recognised leader in curriculum design, student outcomes, industry partnerships, and educational innovation.

-Prior to her educational career, Sharon held senior leadership and promotional leadership roles across national and international business organisations, including Coles Myer, Grace Bros, Macy's and McDonald's & East.
-Her corporate experience included leading large-scale teams, coaching emerging leaders, managing organisational change, and driving strategic growth across diverse markets.
+Sharon has held senior leadership and promotional roles across national & international business organisations.
+Her corporate experience includes leading large-scale teams, coaching emerging leaders, managing organisational change, and driving strategic growth across diverse markets.

-Sharon holds a Master of Instructional Leadership and advanced coaching qualifications, including Level IV Coaching and Leadership Development.
-She is a highly sought-after presenter, mentor and coach, supporting principals, aspiring principals, and emerging leaders across the Darling Downs South West and South East Queensland Regions.
-She also leads professional learning networks focused on instructional leadership, curriculum excellence, leadership capability development, and system improvement.
+She holds a Master of Instructional Leadership and advanced coaching qualifications.
+She is a presenter, mentor & coach supporting principals, aspiring principals, & emerging leaders across the Darling Downs, South West & South East Qld Regions.
+She leads professional learning networks focused on instructional leadership, curriculum excellence, leadership capability development, and system improvement.

-A passionate advocate for 21st-century learning, Sharon's work focuses on creating dynamic, responsive educational environments that empower both students and educators to thrive.
-She is known for translating research into practical action, building leadership capacity, and helping organisations create sustainable cultures of excellence.
-Her partnership with the University of Queensland and the Critical Thinking Project has prepared low SES students for dynamic career pathways beyond the high school, environment.
+Her work focuses on creating dynamic, responsive educational environments that empower both students & educators to thrive.
+She is known for translating research into practical action, building leadership capacity, & helping organisations create sustainable cultures of excellence.
+Her partnership with University of Queensland's Critical Thinking Project prepares students for dynamic career pathways beyond the high school environment.

 BETTER THINKING, BETTER DECISIONS: Critical Thinking for Public & Professional Leadership.